 It is possible to make gels using vegan products, but they are made with agar which is a sugar that contains no amino acids.
 This agar is often used as a placebo in studies.

 From an athletic perspective, it is generally possible to match a vegan or vegetarian diet to meet all the same needs that an omnivorous diet does.
 Initially, I saw this as a rare case where that might not be possible.

 An idea that likely solves this dilemma is that you could supplement the individual amino acids that collagen is high in (proline, glycine, lysine and arginine) alongside vitamin C and get similar results.
 This has not been studied but some products have recently entered the market fitting this criteria.

 Collagen Supplements and Muscle Growth

-Although collagen supplementation appears to be great for collagen synthesis, it is awful for muscle growth in comparison to other protein sources.
+Although collagen supplementation appears to be great for collagen synthesis, it is likely awful for muscle growth in comparison to other protein sources.

 Collagen peptides have been shown to be poor for stimulating muscle protein synthesis in comparison to whey protein.
 And while whey protein is typically the gold standard for promoting muscle protein synthesis, there are plenty of other options that promote it to a similar level.

-Basically, I wouldn’t recommend taking collagen under the impression that it will help noticeably with muscle growth.
+I am yet to see compelling evidence that it is really contributing to muscle growth in a meaningful way that cannot be achieved better by alternatives.
+At this stage, I wouldn’t recommend taking collagen under the impression that it will help noticeably with muscle growth.